 The Elliptic Orbit part of Examples

 Planet motion around a star - introductory activity with interesting animation.
 The activity allows the student to revile the connection between the kinematics of planet and energy of the planet along the orbit.

 This simple demonstration shows the interaction between electricity and magnetism.
 Two coils of wire are held close to each other, but not touching.
 One is attached to a music source, such as a small radio or iPod, and the other is attached to an external speaker.
 Students can hear the music through the speaker even though there is no direct connection.

 What's the best payment? part of Examples

 After predicting which of two earnings streams has the highest currrent value, students use a discounted values table to compare the two earnings streams, discovering that earlier earnings has higher value and that ...

-Dance of the tides part of Examples
+Shape of the demand curve part of Examples

 A classroom auction reveals reservation prices and a demand curve for an introductory economics course.